KotaAono/captol/README.md

 2. Select an area to clip.
 You can edit areas from right buttons. <br>
 "Edit" -> "Direct Draw" allows you to specify an area by dragging.
 3. Set the clip area.
-4. Clip!
-"Auto" mode detects screen switching and automatically takes screenshots
+4. Screenshot!
+"Auto" mode detects screen switching and automatically takes screenshots.

 ### Merge (right)
 1. Select images to be converted to pdf.